Health Screening

 What the Report Found: (Full Detailed Report HERE)

-Communication Gaps:
+• Communication Gaps:

 Only 52% of people with IDD surveyed reported always understanding their healthcare provider.

-Decision-Making Limitations:
+• Decision-Making Limitations:

 Two-thirds of individuals with IDD surveyed stated they either don't make their own healthcare decisions or only do so sometimes.

-Training Needs:
+• Training Needs:

 Nearly 75% of health workers believe professional development in disability healthcare is crucial for better services.

-Data Deficits:
+• Data Deficits:

 66% of health workers see improving data collection on IDD health as a vital step toward improved services

-Join us for From Access to Action: Shaping Healthcare in Ireland for People with Intellectual Disabilities
+We look forward to sharing details of our Online Launch soon: From Access to Action: Shaping Healthcare in Ireland for People with Intellectual Disabilities

-This event is hosted by the Rosemary Collaboratory research consortium and proudly supported by Special Olympics Ireland.
 This event will also launch the detailed Irish research report, that fed into the recently published International Report by the Rosemary Collaboratory Research Consortium.
 This will also mark the launch the next phase of impactful research in Ireland!

-Weβre delighted to have the support and participation of @RCSI_Irl, @UL, @DCU, and @tcddublin in this important conversation.
+We’re delighted to have the support and participation of @RCSI_Irl, @UL, @DCU, and @tcddublin in this important conversation.